 A publisher like Issuu turns pdf into magazines for the digital world and allows you to sell them through a virtual newsstand.

-As previously mentioned they offer a publishing software that lets you create digital magazines.
+So they basically offer a publishing software that lets you create digital magazines.

 Issuu how to use?

-Now, after you know how to use Issuu, you’re probably also wondering “which functions do exist?”
+Now, after you know how to use Issuu, you’re probably also wondering:

 So I’ll tell you: